 For a remote getaway:Beau Rive is a plantation-styled boutique hotel with beautiful, homely shared spaces and refreshing sea breezes.

 For turtle hatchings:Rosalie Bay is a luxurious eco-resort, run on 100 percent renewable energy.

 Helen's trip was organised by Discover Dominica to mark the launch of their new "Adventuremoon" packages.
 Ready to plan your trip?
-Compare flights, find tours, book hostels and hotels, and don’t forget to buy travel insurance.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content, and don’t forget to buy travel insurance Dropdown content.